QMSS-G5072-2023/restaurantapi_pyclient/restaurantapi_pyclient/README.md

 ## Functions
 `query_restaurants_in_location`

-Description: This function queries restaurants in a specific location.
+This function queries restaurants in a specific location.
 Imagine, when you travels to a new place and didn't know what to eat, you can simply use this function to help you.
 By simply typing your location id, the currency you want to pay, and the language you speak, the function will generates a list of restaurants near you.
 The list contains the name of the restaurant, its price level, ratings, description and a photo url of it.

 `sort_restaurants_by_ratings`

-Description: This function is build upon the first function.
+This function is build upon the first function.
 After displaying the restaurants nearby, you can also redesign the list of the restaurants.
 This function helps you rank the restaurant nearby from highest ratings to lowest.

 `get_specific_restaurant_details`

-Description: Find something attracts you in the above list and want to know more?
+Find something attracts you in the above list and want to know more?
 This function allows you to pick a specific restaurant and provides much more details for that restaurants.
 The output contains a comprehensive list of all reviews about the specific restaurant as well as a histogram of its rating scores.

 `get_cuisine_for_restaurant`

-Description: This function is parallel to the above function that can give you a detailed list of how many cuisines that your selected restaurant has.
+This function is parallel to the above function that can give you a detailed list of how many cuisines that your selected restaurant has.

 `search_restaurants_by_cuisine`

-Description: Interested in one specific cuisine?
+Interested in one specific cuisine?
 This function can help you re-filter the list of restaurants nearby.
 By selecting a specific cuisine, the output will contains a list of restaurants in your selected cuisine.

 `get_random_restaurant`

-Description: Still cannot decide what to eat?
+Still cannot decide what to eat?
 No worries!
 This function will help you randomly select a restaurant near you.
 You only need to type in your location id, the currency you want to pay and the language you speak.
 Then a randomly selected restaurant will be generated in the output.
 Enjoy!

 ## Usage Example